 With so much in the vicinity and all the time you've taken to get here, I'd highly recommend staying for at least 4-5 nights to make sure you don't go away feeling like you've missed out on anything.

 With a longer stay here, you're also going to want to make sure you get your accommodation just right.
-Well, when you've traveled all this way to visit Mount Rushmore, it's only fitting to stay at The Rushmore Hotel & Suites.
+Well, when you've traveled all this way to visit Mount Rushmore, it's only fitting to stay at the beautiful Summer Creek Inn.

 So, we've said we're making three stops along the journey, but that doesn't mean there are only 3 things to see.
 It doesn't even mean we'll only be stopping for three nights.

 There's plenty to do and see along the route, with some being short stops and others being locations you may want to spend more time in.
 Your own personal preferences will dictate how long you stay at each of our overnight spots.

 With that in mind, some of the sights you can look forward to seeing along the way include:

 - Iowa Cornfields - Famed for its sprawling cornfields, experience driving through the countryside with them spreading out as far as the eye can see in every direction.